sheikhtausif/NetmedsClone/README.md

 ## Installing and Running

-Executing the commands mentioned below one by one in your command line will help in making this app .
+Executing the commands mentioned below one by one in your command line will help in making this app. <br/>
 **Cloning**

 ```